Build and Deploy Your First SAP Commerce Cloud Project

 Setting up Apache Ant

-Run the following code to ensure your add-ons are loaded correctly:
+Run the following code that is dependent on your version to ensure your add-ons are loaded correctly:

 - Continue with the following sections of the installation steps in the product documentation:

 Starting the Application Server and Deploying the Application